mmgen/mmgen-wallet/README.md

 lifting” of tracking and signing transactions.
-It’s also designed with privacy in mind: unlike most cryptocurrency wallets, MMGen Wallet is a completely self-contained system that makes **no connections to the Internet** apart from the coin network itself: no information about which addresses you’re tracking is ever leaked to the outside world.
+It’s also designed with privacy in mind: unlike most cryptocurrency wallets, MMGen Wallet is a completely self-contained system that makes **no connections to the Internet** apart from the coin network itself (RUNE transacting excepted): no information about which addresses you’re tracking is ever leaked to the outside world.

 Like all deterministic wallets, MMGen Wallet can generate a virtually unlimited number of address/key pairs from a single seed.
 Your wallet never changes, so